 Apart from the massive engine and power that fancy-performance cars feature, they have also caught eyes by incorporating door designs that open up in a rather unconventional manner.
 With Mercedes bringing the Gullwing and Lamborghini introducing the famous Scissor doors, people tend to generalize other fancy door designs to be the same.

-Although Koenigsegg has managed to innovate in terms of how the doors on the Agera open, it’s easy for someone to call it Scissor doors, or even worse, “Lambo doors”.
-Hence, it is important to know and use the specific term given by the brand itself, which in this case is called the Dihedral Synchro-Helix Actuation Doors.
+Although Koenigsegg has managed to innovate in terms of how the doors on the Agera open, it's easy for someone to call it Scissor doors, or even worse, “Lambo doors”.
+Hence, it is important to know and use the specific term the brand gives, which in this case is called the Dihedral Synchro-Helix Actuation Doors.
 Good luck practicing saying that in one go.

 Koenigsegg Agera R - Source Koenigsegg Press